 We are not of the opinion that there will be one-world government ruled by the antichrist, prior to the great time of trouble spoken of in Daniel 12:1.

 2 Thessalonians 2:7 helps us understand.
-Paul says, ”For the secret power of lawlessness (meaning the antichrist) is already at work.”
-In Paul’s day, almost 2000 years ago, the antichrist (or those who were against the true church) was already at work.
-The concept of the antichrist in this context indicates that it is not literal, but symbolic of an evil religious system, just beginning to bud.
+Paul says,”For the secret power of lawlessness (meaning the antichrist) is already at work.”
+In Paul’s day, almost 2,000 years ago, the antichrist (or those who were against the true church) was already at work.
+The concept of the antichrist in this context indicates that it is not literal, but symbolic of an evil religious system just beginning to bud.
 Daniel 7 further illustrates this point.
-In that chapter the Roman Empire is referred to as a “he.”
+In that chapter, the Roman Empire is referred to as a “he.”
 There is also symbolism describing the characteristics of the antichrist in Revelation 13 which can be compared with Daniel 7 with special focus on “the other horn which came up” (Daniel 7:20) and spoke “great things” and “blasphemies.”
 This horn seems to represent the antichrist, which came out of the true church.
-John (1 John

-2:18-22) similarly says that there was a development and that the antichrist came out of that development.
+John (1 John 2:18-22) similarly says there was a development, and the antichrist came out of that development.
 “They went out from us, but they were not of us.”
 (1 John 2:19) This scripture helps us see that the antichrist is a counterfeit system coming out of the true church.

-Looking at the antichrist from a historical viewpoint, all the major protestant reformers (Huss, Wycliffe, Luther, etc.) up through the mid-1800’s were in unanimous agreement with Peter Waldo, a twelfth century pre-reformer, who identified the antichrist as a system of falsehood which gradually developed and had its climax in the Papal system.
-But, interestingly, we see almost a reverse idea today.
-The prevalent thought is that the antichrist is coming … that he is a man who will wreak havoc on the earth and that this havoc will bring about the end.
-But this viewpoint is not in harmony with what the scriptures say because the Apostles Paul and John tell us that the antichrist was already beginning in the first century.
+Looking at the antichrist from a historical viewpoint, all the major protestant reformers (Huss, Wycliffe, Luther, etc.) up through the mid-1800’s were in unanimous agreement with Peter Waldo, a 12th century pre-reformer who identified the antichrist as a system of falsehood which gradually developed and had its climax in the Papal system.
+Interestingly, we see almost a reverse idea today.
+The prevalent thought is that the antichrist is coming as a man who will wreak havoc on the earth, and this havoc will bring about the end.
+But this viewpoint is not in harmony with what the Scriptures say because the Apostles Paul and John told us the antichrist was already beginning in the first century.

 What, then, is the meaning of 1 Thessalonians 4:17?
 “Then we which are alive and remain shall be caught up together with them in the clouds, to meet the Lord in the air.”
 We believe that the Apostle Paul is telling us that faithful ones who have fallen asleep throughout the Gospel age would be raised first when Christ returned from heaven.
 Those living at the time of his return would not precede those who slept, but afterward would join them in the same place (1 Thessalonians 4:15).
 The word “together” in verse 17 means the same place or location (not the same time), just as it does a few verses later when Paul says, “we may live together with him” (1 Thessalonians 5:10).
 “We shall not all sleep, but we shall all be changed in a moment, in a twinkling of an eye, at the last trump” (1 Corinthians 15:51-52).
 Thus those Christians who have been sleeping in death for centuries are raised instantaneously upon Christ’s return from heaven.
 But those of us who die in the Lord now, since his return, join those already in heaven with our Lord.